Cabin Boy

-Cabin Boy is a 1994 American fantasy comedy film directed by Adam Resnick, co-produced by Tim Burton, and starring comedian Chris Elliott.
-Elliott co-wrote the film with Resnick.
-Both Elliott and Resnick worked for Late Night with David Letterman in the 1980s as well as co-creating the Fox sitcom Get a Life in the early 1990s.
+Cabin Boy is a 1994 American fantasy comedy film directed by Adam Resnick in his directorial debut.
+The film stars Chris Elliott as Nathaniel Mayweather, a self-centered, arrogant snob who mistakenly boards a fishing boat that takes him on a fantastical sea adventure as he attempts to reroute it to Hawaii.

+Elliott and Resnick developed the film for Tim Burton to direct.
+However, Burton subsequently chose to direct Ed Wood instead, though he remained attached as co-producer alongside Denise Di Novi.

+Although expectations for the film were high, due to the attachment of Burton's name, it was poorly received by critics and audiences alike, becoming a box-office bomb.
+It has since gained a cult following through home video.

 Plot

 Nathaniel Mayweather is a snobbish, self-centered, arrogant, virginal "fancy lad."
 After graduation, he is invited by his father to sail to Hawaii aboard The Queen Catherine.
 After annoying the limousine driver who is taking him to board the boat, he is forced to walk the rest of the way.

 Nathaniel makes a wrong turn into a small fishing village where he meets the imbecilic cabin boy/first mate Kenny of The Filthy Whore, which Nathaniel believes to be The Queen Catherine as part of a theme.
 The next morning, Captain Greybar finds Nathaniel in his room and explains that the boat will not return to dry land for three months.
 Nathaniel unsuccessfully tries to convince each fisherman to set sail to Hawaii, but convinces Kenny into doing so.
 However, the crew reaches Hell's Bucket, a Bermuda Triangle-like area where strange events occur.
 The ship is caught in a fierce storm and Kenny is knocked overboard and drowns.
 With only one island in the entire area, the crew decide to set sail there.
 Without a cabin boy, Greybar forces Nathaniel to do the chores in return for taking him to Hawaii, as well as teaching him how to become a better person.

 After failing all the chores he is assigned, the fishermen decide to give Nathaniel another chore that involves dragging him on a floating raft for a week.
 Nathaniel quickly runs out of supplies, begins consuming salt water, and suffers extreme sunburn after confusing cooking oil as lotion.
 He also realizes he might be going insane after sighting Kenny's ghost and seeing a floating cupcake that spits tobacco.
 After falling into the water he is saved by a shark-man.
 After nine days, Nathaniel is pulled back in and tells what happened.
-It is revealed by Skunk and Big Teddy that the shark-man is known as Chocki, the offspring of a male viking and female shark.
+It is revealed by Skunk and Big Teddy that the shark-man is known as Chocki, the offspring of a male Viking and female shark.